xtfighting/MiniPrograms/README.md

 # MiniPrograms
-There are some mini programs I made in life.
+There are some mini programs I made in my life.